jfhbrook/pyee/DEVELOPMENT.rst

 Development And Publishing:
 ------------

-- Given you're in a virtualenv or conda environment, you can install this project's dependencies with ``make setup``.
+- Set up either a virtualenv or a conda env
+  - if using a virtualenv, `pip install -r requirements_dev.txt` will install development dependencies
+  - if using conda, `conda env create` in this directory will create the environment and `conda env update` will update.
 - You can link this project to your global space with ``python setup.py develop``.
 - Tests can be ran with ``make test``.